 Mildred lived in Bratenahl for nearly six decades and established herself a village grand eccentric.
 She was a very determined woman who had definite ideas.
 If people didn’t agree with her, Mildred was no shrinking violet about telling them they were wrong.
 She spoke her mind freely about business, art, and politics in a no-nonsense manner that many people did not appreciate.
 Mildred thought everyone should earn their way, and she wouldn’t give a handout to anybody.

 Mildred collected art and was a generous donor to the Cleveland Museum of Art.
 She bought impressionist paintings, owned a figurine by Edgar Degas and a rabbit by Marc Chagall, and purchased works by Alexander Calder and Joan Miro before these artists were famous.
 Louise Nevelson did a sculpture for her garden.
 She saw the work of Isamu Noguchi in Japan and commissioned a piece from him for the Cleveland Museum of Art.

 She teamed with her son Peter to spend millions on sculptures and paintings by artists such as Picasso, Henry Moore, Jacques Lipchitz, and George Segal that she presented to Princeton University, Case Western Reserve University and the Cleveland Museum of Art.
 In 1978, Mildred commissioned Segal to sculpt a memorial to the Kent State University students killed by Ohio National Guard troops in 1970.
 Kent State officials rejected the proposed sculpture of Abraham ready to sacrifice his son, Isaac, as "inappropriate" and "too violent."
 She then gave it to Princeton University, which accepted it gratefully.

-Another Segal sculpture, commissioned by Mrs. Putnam to commemorate what was called at the time the “Gay Liberation Movement,” was offered to a number of organizations around Northeast Ohio, but was refused, so she donated to a park in New York City’s Greenwich Village.
+Another Segal sculpture, commissioned by Mrs. Putnam to commemorating at the time the “Gay Liberation Movement,” was offered to a number of organizations around Northeast Ohio, but was refused.
+Hence, she donated to a park in New York City’s Greenwich Village.

 In March 1993, the Nature Conservancy, the largest non-profit land preservation group in the world, launched a fundraising program.
 Mildred and Peter presented them with a $37 million gift, the largest the conservancy ever received.